whisthq/whist/client-applications/desktop/README.md

 ### Publishing New Versions

 Fractal runs two update channels, `production` and `testing`.
-The `dev` branch should be published automatically to `testing`, while `production` should match `master`.
+The `dev` branch should be published automatically to `testing`, while `production` should match `prod`.
 The build script has a special `noupdates` channel which should be used for any builds that aren't on one of these branches.

 Any CI generated builds are also stored in GitHub Releases which can be manually downloaded and used.